marcbperez/debian-daily-driver/README.md

 # debian-daily-driver

-A Debian 12 and XFCE4 configuration for everyday life.
-With a dark theme, a custom panel and extra keyboard shortcuts, plus a set of handy programs.
+A Debian 12, XFCE4 and LightDM setup for everyday life.
+In a dark theme, with a custom panel, extra keyboard shortcuts, and handy programs.

 [![](/assets/programs.png "Programs (full width centered)")](/assets/programs.png)